Tower Bridge: Reaction

-Although Tower Bridge is an undoubted landmark, professional commentators in the early 20th century were critical of its aesthetics.
+Although Tower Bridge is an undoubted landmark, with the City of London calling it "London's defining landmark", some professional commentators in the early 20th century were critical of its aesthetics.
 "It represents the vice of tawdriness and pretentiousness, and of falsification of the actual facts of the structure", wrote Henry Heathcote Statham, while Frank Brangwyn stated that "A more absurd structure than the Tower Bridge was never thrown across a strategic river".

 Benjamin Crisler, the New York Times film critic, wrote in 1938: "Three unique and valuable institutions the British have that we in America have not: Magna Carta, the Tower Bridge and Alfred Hitchcock."
 Architectural historian Dan Cruickshank selected Tower Bridge as one of his four choices for the 2002 BBC television documentary series Britain's Best Buildings.
 The bridge and its surrounding landscape was depicted in an official BBC trailer for the 2021 Rugby League World Cup (in reference to London being one of the host cities).

 Tower Bridge has been mistaken for the next bridge upstream, London Bridge.
 A popular urban legend is that in 1968, Robert P. McCulloch, the purchaser of the old London Bridge that was later shipped to Lake Havasu City in Arizona, believed that he was buying Tower Bridge.
 This was denied by McCulloch himself and has been debunked by Ivan Luckin, the vendor of the bridge.

 A partial replica of Tower Bridge has been built in the city of Suzhou in China.
 The replica differs from the original in having no lifting mechanism and four separate towers.
 The Suzhou replica was renovated in 2019, giving it a new look that differs from the original London design.

+Tower Bridge is the emblem of the Greater London Scout Region of The Scout Association and features on the badges of the six London Scout counties.